Ted Agon - Author

 .

-4. If your answer is that you disagreed with the process, you would have confirmed that the process is accurate.
+If your answer is that you disagreed with the process, you would have confirmed that the process is accurate.
 How is this possible?
 You could not have arrived at any answer unless it is preceded by a question.
-(There cannot be a product unless it is produced (preceded) by a process.)
-Simple Logic.
+It's Simple Logic.

 .